-Hindang, Leyte has a long way to go before it can be called a tourist hot spot.
-But, with the existence of the Cuatros Islas, there is promise.
-So on that day we rode on a non-traditional tourist boat and braved the oceans “mangingisda style.”
-This entailed balancing ourselves on a flat, narrow piece of wood laid on top of the bangka while getting bleached under the sharp mid-day sun on our roofless ocean vessel.
+Hindang, Leyte has a long way to go before becoming a tourist hub.
+However, with the presence of Cuatros Islas there is promise.
+So, on our trip to the islands, my friends and I rode a non-traditional tour boat and braved the oceans “mangingisda style.”
+This entailed balancing ourselves on a flat and narrow piece of wood laid on top of a bangka while getting baked by the sharp midday sun.

 - Braving the ocean fishermen style.

-Each island of Cuatros Islas is visible from the shores of Hindang, they may look close from the shore but they actually are quite distant.
-The boat trip took longer than I expected and we weren’t too slow.
-All four islands we visited were so untouched and isolated.
-The two islands within the coast of Hindang Town are Himokilan and Digyo.
-While the other two, Apid and Mahaba Island are within the coast of Inopacan Town.
+Each island of Cuatros Islas is visible from the shores of Hindang.
+They may look close from the shore but they actually aren’t.
+Despite the fact that we were traveling at a moderate pace, the boat trip took longer than I expected.
+All four islands we visited were spectacular.
+The first two were Himokilan and Digyo, then we proceeded to Apid and Mahaba islands.

 - Digyo Island

-On November 08, 2013, the province of Leyte was hard-hit by one of the strongest typhoons in Philippine history, Typhoon Yolanda also known as Typhoon Haiyan.
-Around 6,000 thousand people have lost their lives and thousands more have been displaced.
-Many Leyte residents are still struggling to rebuild their lives as their towns and villages were completely wiped-out by powerful waves during the peak of the storm.
-Below are links to philanthropic organizations that continue the work of helping these communities start over.
-Please follow the links for more information on how to help and donate.
+On November 08, 2013, the province of Leyte was hard-hit by Typhoon Yolanda also known as Typhoon Haiyan.
+It was one of the strongest typhoons in Philippine history.
+Around 6,000 people perished in the storm and thousands more have been displaced.
+Many Leyte residents are still struggling to rebuild their lives because their villages were completely wiped out by powerful waves during the peak of the storm.
+Below are links to non-profit organizations that continue to help these communities.
+Please follow the links below for information on how to help.
 Thank you.

-If you found this article useful please like or share with the buttons below.
+If you found this article useful please like or share it with the buttons below.
 Thanks

 You may also like “The Ultimate Island-hopping Guide to Honda Bay, Palawan”